DNA Mapping

 The following alignment options control Smith-Waterman Alignment:

-• global The global option (value can be 0 or 1) controls whether alignment is forced to be end-to-end in the read.
-When set to 1, alignments are always end-to-end, as in the Needleman-Wunsch global alignment algorithm (although not end-to-end in the reference), and alignment scores can be positive or negative.
-When set to 0, alignments can be clipped at either or both ends of the read, as in the Smith-Waterman local alignment algorithm, and alignment scores are nonnegative.
-Generally, global=0 is preferred for longer reads, so significant read segments after a break of some kind (large indel, structural variant, chimeric read, and so forth) can be clipped without severely decreasing the alignment score.
+is preferred for longer reads, so significant read segments after a break of some kind (large indel, structural variant, chimeric read, and so forth) can be clipped without severely decreasing the alignment score.
 Setting global=1 might not have the desired effect with longer reads because insertions at or near the ends of a read can function as pseudoclipping.
 Also, with global=0, multiple (chimeric) alignments can be reported when various portions of a read match widely separated reference positions.
-Using global=1 is sometimes preferable with short reads, which are unlikely to overlap structural breaks, unable to support chimeric alignments, and are suspected of incorrect mapping if they cannot align well end-to-end.
-Consider using the unclip-score option, or increasing it, instead ofsetting global=1, to make a soft preference for unclipped alignments.
+Usingglobal=1

-• unclip-score The unclip-score option is the score bonus for an alignment reaching the beginning or end of the read.
+option is the score bonus for an alignment reaching the beginning or end of the read.
 An end-to-end alignment receives twice this bonus.
 This option is an unsigned integer, from 0 to 127.
 A higher unclipped bonus causes alignment to reach the beginning and/or end of a read more often, where this can be done without too many SNPs or indels.
 A nonzero unclip-score is useful when global=0 to make a soft preference for unclipped alignments.
 Unclipped bonuses have little effect on alignments when global=1, because end-to-end alignments are forced anyway (although 2 × unclip-score does add to every alignment score unless no-unclip-score = 1).
-Note that, especially with longer reads, setting unclip-score much higher than gap-open-pen can have the undesirable effect of insertions at or near one end of a read being utilized as pseudoclipping, as happens with global=1
+Note that, especially with longer reads, setting unclip-score much higher than gap-open-pen can have the undesirable effect of insertions at or near one end of a read being utilized as pseudoclipping, as happens with global=1no-unclip-score The

-• no-unclip-score The no-unclip-score option can be 0 or 1.
+option can be 0 or 1.
 The default is 1.
 When no-unclip-score is set to 1, any unclipped bonus (unclip-score) contributing to an alignment is removed from the alignment score before further processing, such as comparison with aln-min-score, comparison with other alignment scores, and reporting in AS or XS tags.
 However, the unclipped bonus still affects the best-scoring alignment found by Smith-Waterman alignment to a given reference segment, biasing toward unclipped alignments When unclip-score > 0 causes a Smith-Waterman local alignment to extend out to one or both ends of the read, the alignment score stays the same or increases if no-unclip-score=0, whereas it stays the same or decreases if no-unclip-score=1.
 The default, no-unclip-score=1, is recommended when global=1, because every alignment is end-to-end, and there is no need to add the same bonus to every alignment.
 When changing no-unclip-score, consider whether aln-min-score should be adjusted.
-When no-unclip-score=0, unclipped bonuses are included in alignment scores compared to the aln-min-score floor, so the subset of alignments filtered out by aln-min-score can change significantly with no-unclip-score.
+When no-unclip-score=0, unclipped bonuses are included in alignment scores compared to the aln-min-score floor, so the subset of alignments filtered out by aln-min-score can change significantly with no-unclip-score.aln-min-score The

-• aln-min-score The aln-min-score option specifies a minimum acceptable alignment score.
+option specifies a minimum acceptable alignment score.
 Any alignment results scoring lower are discarded.
 Increasing or decreasing aln-min-score can reduce or increase the percentage of reads mapped.
 This option is a signed integer (negative alignment scores are possible with global=0). aln-min-score also affects MAPQ estimates.
 The primary contributor to MAPQ calculation is the difference between the best and second-best alignment scores.
 A read's best alignment score is saved in the AS SAM tag, and the second-best score (if available) is saved in the XS tag. aln-min-score serves as the suboptimal alignment score if nothing higher was found except the best score.
 Therefore, increasing aln-min-score can decrease reported MAPQ for some low-scoring alignments.
-You can use the min-score-coeff option to adjust aln-min-score as a function of read length.
+You can use the min-score-coeff option to adjust aln-min-score as a function of read length.min-score-coeff The

 Paired-End Options